isaacjensen/python-ast-visualizer/README.md

-# Assignment 3
-**Due by 11:59pm on Monday, 5/24/2021**<br/>
-**Demo due by 11:59pm on Friday, 6/7/2021**

-In this assignment, we'll work on generating an intermediate representation for a source program, to be passed on to later phases of the compiler.
+We'll work on generating an intermediate representation for a source program, to be passed on to later phases of the compiler.
 Specifically, we'll modify the Python parser from assignment 2 to generate an abstract syntax tree (AST) representing the source program.
 In addition, we'll take a first stab at generating code using this AST by generating a GraphViz specification of the AST itself.
 This will enable us to visualize the AST.

 There are a few major parts to this assignment, described below.
 To get you started, you are provided with a Flex scanner specification in `scanner.l` and a Bison parser specification in `parser.y` that, together with the `main()` function in `main.cpp`, solve the problem defined in assignment 2.
 There is also a makefile that specifies compilation for the parser.
 Instead of using these files, you may also start with your own solution to assignment 2, if you'd like.

-## 1. Implement one or more data structures for building an AST
+## Implement one or more data structures for building an AST

 An abstract syntax tree (AST) is a tree-based representation of the source program in which each node in the tree represents a coherent semantic construct in the source program.
 An AST closely resembles a parse tree but is more compact because it eliminates or contracts many of the nodes corresponding to nonterminals.
 For example, an entire if statement might be represented by a single node in an AST instead of by separate nodes for each of its individual components, as you'd see in a typical parse tree.
 Our textbook discusses ASTs in more detail, and Wikipedia also has [a helpful article about them](https://en.wikipedia.org/wiki/Abstract_syntax_tree).